Lyncs-API/lyncs-api.github.io/README.md

 flexible, modular and extendable.
 Under the hood, the project is divided in many Python (sub-)modules that serve for a specific or generic purpose.
-These modules are collected in the [Lyncs-API] organization and they are shortly described in [List of Lyncs sub-modules].
+These modules are collected in the [Lyncs-API] organization and they are shortly described in the following section.

 #### List of Lyncs sub-modules